-If you’ve never heard of it, there a website called Kickstarter where you can financially contribute to and support projects that you’re interested in.
-These projects can include things like Android game consoles, eInk watches, and high-budget video games.
+If you’ve never heard of it, there a website called Kickstarter where you can support projects you’re interested in.
+These projects may include things like Android game consoles, eInk watches, and more.

-Each Kickstarter project is its own drama, representing the hopes and dreams of at least one person.
-Will it succeed?
-Will it fail?
+Each Kickstarter project represents the hopes and dreams of at least one person.
 Will that Kickstarter project become a media sensation?
 It’s impossible to know how it’s going to go before money starts rolling in – or doesn’t.
 So let’s take a look at some awesome Kickstarters to watch.

 The Up And Coming

 Have you ever wanted a 3D printer?
 Did you want to build it yourself?
 If yes, then PrusAL is the project for you.
 It is focused on the creation of a modular do-it-yourself 3D printer that is affordable, easy to build and capable of high-quality printing.
 It’s a niche solution, but the goal is only $12,400.
 The creators seem realistic about their audience.

 Have you ever wanted your lighting connected to the Internet?
 Okay, maybe not – but think about it.
 Internet connected lights could be controlled remotely, making it possible to turn them on at night while you’re away (to deter thieves) or turn them off (because you’re forgetful).
 Spark will also be able to turn on your lights automatically when you come home and use your lights as a silent alarm clock.
 Spark’s goal is a hefty $250,000 but they’ve made about a quarter of that so far.

 Bonus Round: CyberGhost Save The Internet Campaign